Spectral element methods for boundary-value problems of functional differential equations: Concluding remarks

 \section{Concluding remarks}

-Collocation on piecewise orthogonal polynomials is used for computation of periodic solutions of FDEs in publicly available libraries such as \textsc{DDE-Biftool} \citep{ED02,ELHR01,ELR02,ddebiftoolmanual}, \textsc{knut} \citep{RS07,SSH06} and \textsc{coco} \citep{ahsan2022methods,DS13}.
-While the convergence analysis of the FEM strategy in this context has already been completed for constant delay by \citet{andoSIAM2020} and state-dependent delays by \citet{asFEM}, the question concerning the convergence of the spectral element method (SEM) had been open, even in the case of constant delay.
+Collocation on piecewise orthogonal polynomials is used for computation of periodic solutions of FDEs in publicly available libraries such as \textsc{DDE-Biftool} \cite{ED02,ELHR01,ELR02,ddebiftoolmanual}, \textsc{knut} \cite{RS07,SSH06} and \textsc{coco} \cite{ahsan2022methods,DS13}.
+While the convergence analysis of the FEM strategy in this context has already been completed for constant delay by And{\`o} and Breda \cite{andoSIAM2020} and state-dependent delays by And{\`o} and Sieber \cite{asFEM}, the question concerning the convergence of the spectral element method (SEM) had been open, even in the case of constant delay.
 The present paper bridges this gap by proving that SEM converges with a rate depending on the regularity of the periodic solution.
 In particular SEM converges geometrically if the solution is analytic.

-State-dependent delays often appear in renewal (Volterra integral) equations in the form of threshold delays in population growth models \citep{gedeon2022operon,diekmann2010daphnia}.
+State-dependent delays often appear in renewal (Volterra integral) equations in the form of threshold delays in population growth models \cite{diekmann2010daphnia,gedeon2022operon}.
 The present analysis for proving higher-order convergence for periodic BVPs may also be applicable to renewal equations, either for FEM or for SEM.